 Fellowship and Election Process

 The MICCAI Society Fellowship was started in 2009 to recognize the contributions of senior members to the MICCAI community.
-Initially, 12 Fellows were elected in 2009, with a further 3 elected each year since.
-(The number of new fellows may change by decision of the MICCAI Board.)
+Initially, 12 Fellows were elected in 2009, with further fellows elected each year since.

 1. Eligibility for Fellowship: